hubanerob/nodejs-ex/carolina originale/README.md

 #### Running a virtual machine with Vagrant

 One option is to use the Vagrant all-in-one launch as described in the [OpenShift Origin All-In-One Virtual Machine](https://www.openshift.org/vm/).
 This option works on Mac, Windows and Linux, but requires that you install [Vagrant](https://www.vagrantup.com/downloads.html) running [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

+#### Running a virtual machine managed by minishift

+Another option to run virtual machine but not having to using Vagrant is to download and use the `minishift` binary as described in its [getting started](https://github.com/minishift/minishift/#getting-started) section. `minishift` can be used to spin up a VM on any of Windows, Linux or Mac with the help of supported underlying virtualization technologies like KVM, xhyve, Hyper-V, VirtualBox.

 #### Starting a Docker container